TerminatorIsGod/CSGORoll-Daily-Rewards-Bot/README.md

 ## What's the catch/Why is it free?

 The 'catch' lies in the automatic setting of your affiliate code.
-This strategic decision not only enables us to provide the program for free but also comes at no cost to you.
-By setting your affiliate code, you contribute to supporting the developer to continue making programs just like this one.
+This decision not only enables us to provide the program for free but also comes at no cost to you.
+By setting your affiliate code, you contribute to supporting the developer to continue making updates and other programs just like this one.

 ## Safety/Other

 - Do not trust any downloads to this software that isn't from the official github link.
 - This program does not require any elevated privileges and shouldn't trigger anti-virus programs.
-- Anything that the program does automatically is safe and verified, but it's always better to be safe than sorry and not trust some random free program.
-The correct URL should always be shown right above the browser but to be safe and verify that it is correct you can always, right-click on a page and select 'inspect' to view the website's URL.
+- Do not enter commands unless you accept the risks.
 - The program does not directly save or send any user data.
 Microsoft manages any data storage or transmission.